-Port reception facilities have a double role: they contribute to the preservation of the oceans and to the decarbonisation of the maritime industry.
-In 2023 Euroshore International celebrates its 25th anniversary and will take the opportunity to welcome you and engage the dialogue during a one day event to discuss how they partner with the shipping industry to reduce its environmental impact.
+This year, Euroshore International celebrates its 25th anniversary and will take the opportunity to welcome you and engage a dialogue during a one-day event to discuss how port reception facilities help more and more the shipping industry to reduce its environmental impact.

-The event will be the opportunity to understand better how port reception facilities work concretely, what are the challenges they face and the solutions they propose to ports and shipowners to reduce the carbon impact.
+The event will be the opportunity to understand better the added value of port reception facilities for the maritime industry, what are the challenges they face and the solutions they propose to ports and shipowners to reduce their carbon impact.

-The event is free of charge but we need your registration at email@example.com
+The event is free of charge, but we need you to register here